Fountain pen ink: History

 A form of ink that predates fountain pens by millennia is iron gall ink, which was described in a text by Martianus Capella from the 5th century CE.
 This blue-black ink is made from iron salts and tannic acid from vegetable sources.
 Prior to the ready availability of manufactured ink, iron gall ink was often homemade.
-Stark's ink was is a 19th century iron gall ink recipe, named after the Scottish chemist who devised it after spending several decades experimenting with hundreds of formulations.
+Stark's ink was a 19th century iron gall ink recipe, named after the Scottish chemist who devised it after spending several decades experimenting with hundreds of formulations.
 Another formulation was Alizarine ink, devised by a German chemist in 1855.

 Iron gall ink was used in fountain pens when they were invented but has the disadvantage of causing corrosion to metal parts.
 Modern formulations of iron gall ink are somewhat less corrosive and are still occasionally used in applications that require permanence.

 The French company Herbin, established 1670 by Jacques Herbin, is credited as being the first fountain ink manufacturer in the world.
 Jaques Herbin established his business in Paris to produce sealing wax after multiples journeys to India, as he was employed by the Compagnie des Indes Orientales.
 During those journeys he collected the ideas and ingredients to start his business.
 Herbin then expanded into quality writing ink.

 Herbin manufactured inks from East India Company trading posts in Pondicherry, India, and Mahé, Seychelles.
 The J. Herbin company made ink for the King of France, Louis XIV, and a black ink exclusively of Victor Hugo, author of The Hunchback of Notre Dame and Les Miserables.